 A commercial laundry facility looks like any other manufacturing building, but it’s not until you get inside that the first big difference hits you: It smells really clean.
-Depending on the time of day and year, the facility may be bustling with people, carts, and linens in various stages of being washed, dried, ironed and folded.
+Depending on the time of day and year, there may be many people, carts, and linens in various washing, drying, ironing, and folding stages.
 It may be quiet or humming with high-tech laundry equipment.
 Ever wonder how commercial laundry service works on any given day?
 Check out this step-by-step account.
 Click To Tweet

 Commercial Laundry Service: Here For You